jdados/dtcp/notes/emg recording/emg_design.md

 - can fully setup and control the device with SPI (commands include: WAKEUP, STANDBY, START, STOP)
 - maximum serial clock frequency of 20 MHz
 - uses SPI Mode 1
-	- clock polarity: 0
+	- clock polarity: 0 (clock low when not transmiting data)
-	- clock phase: 1
+	- clock phase: 1 (sample at the second clock edge; falling clock edge)
 - timing

 ## MCU